jmquigley/gadgets/README.md

 ### [List](docs/lib/list/List.md)/[ListDivider](docs/lib/list/ListDivider.md)/[ListFooter](docs/lib/list/ListFooter.md)/[ListHeader](docs/lib/list/ListHeader.md)/[ListItem](docs/lib/list/ListItem.md)
 A container element that holds a list of other elements.
 The `List` resolves to a `<ul>` and the items within it resolve to `<li>`.

+### Option
+TODO: create the Checkbox or radio button control.
+This is just a specialized form of ButtonToggle.

 ### [Pager](docs/lib/pager/Pager.md)
 A pagination control.
 This takes an input size `I` and a page size `P` and breaks it up into `N = I/P` entries.
 The entries are displayed as a list of pages that can be chosen by the user.